Jung Kyung-ho: 2013–2016: Post-military enlistment

-Cable series Heartless City (2013) was Jung's first acting project post-army, a noir crime drama.
-He received the best reviews of his career yet for playing the dark, conflicted antihero.
+Following his two-year mandatory enlistment in the Korean military, Heartless City (2013) became Jung's first acting project post-army, a noir crime drama, playing a conflicted antihero to critical acclaim.

-He next starred as an arrogant Hallyu star on a rough flight from Tokyo to Seoul in the comedy Rollercoaster (released internationally as Fasten Your Seatbelt).
+He next starred as an arrogant Hallyu star in the comedy Rollercoaster (released internationally as Fasten Your Seatbelt).
 It was the directorial debut of actor Ha Jung-woo, Jung's friend and fellow college alumni/agency mate in Fantagio.

 In 2014, he appeared in the 1970s-set period drama Endless Love, followed by the role of a psychopathic serial killer in Manhole.
-Jung next starred in Beating Again, a romantic drama about cellular memory after a heart transplant.
+He also starred in Beating Again, a romantic drama about cellular memory after a heart transplant.